Cream of Pumpkin Turmeric Soup and Chill?

 By: Feli Musing

 I don’t know about you, but the cold weather makes me feel so lazy at times.
-Combine that with a late workout session and I just want to lay down and watch Netflix or something.
+Combine that with a late workout session and I just want to lie down and watch Netflix or something.
 In truth, sometimes you just want something you can make with whatever you have lying around the kitchen.
 A dish you can leave on the stove while you relax without having to worry about it.
 Growing up, soup was that stir it and leave it meal.
 As I continue to fight the war against weight gain, I often miss that comfort that I get from a bowl of dumplin’, pigtail, and anything deliciously West Indian and fattening.
 By now you’ve probably already seen the movie “Bird Box”, so don’t let those sneaky voices trick you into taking off your blindfold.
 You can live without flour dumplin’ just this once.

 Yield: About 4-5 servings